Leave No Trace this Winter with These Best Practices

 Don’t Badger Wildlife

-While in the woods this winter, consider yourself a visitor—after all, your stay is only temporary but to the forest’s animals, this is home.
+While in the woods this winter, consider yourself a visitor.
+Your stay is only temporary but to the forest’s animals, this is home.
 Winter is a particularly difficult time for many of the forest’s inhabitants, as food is scarce, weather is harsh, and travel can be challenging.
 Interacting with humans can place additional stress on these already susceptible creatures.
 A good rule of thumb is to keep your distance and to keep quiet.
 Also, make sure your food is stored securely, as animals might be extra desperate for scraps.

 Do Unto Others